-In grieving for our pets, we may face judgment by others.
+In grieving for our pets, we may face judgment from others.
 Hearing the words, "It was just a pet, you can always get another one," can strike us to the core, and can make us question if we should be grieving this much for the death of our companion.

 What's "Normal" Grief, Anyway?

-People can be immensely uncomfortable when being faced with grief.
+People can be immensely uncomfortable when faced with grief.
 Most of us fear our own mortality and like to ignore the concept of death.
-When someone is grieving, there are many well-intended friends that just don't know the right words to say, and end up harming instead of healing us through the grief of our pet loss.
+When someone is grieving, there are many well-intended friends that just don't know the right words to say, and end up harming instead of healing us through the grief of our loss.

 We are forced with timelines, either suggested by our friends or created in our own minds.
 Some will hear family members say, "You've been crying about this for a month, time to move on with your life."
 Others expect a linear or chronological timeframe.
 People still tend to believe that grief should be a smooth process, one that can be quickly moved through.

 The fact is, however, grief isn't linear or chronological at all.
 Theories of grief and loss attempt to guide us and explain to us the emotions we are facing.
 The honest truth is that grief is extremely messy.
 We experience the acute phase of grief, or the moment right after passing.
 We also experience anticipatory grief, or the feelings of grief while our pet is still living, but we are aware of an upcoming end either through disease or natural death.
 There's depression, anxiety, pain, panic, shame, guilt, anger, regret, and many more too lengthy to list in this article.